Academic Committee (Clinical Radiology)

 4. Ideally, the six appointed members of the committee should include:

-5. The Chair will be appointed by the Vice President, Clinical Radiology.
+5. The Chair will be appointed by the Vice President, CR.
 The Chair will serve for a term of three years.
-By exception, it can be renewable for a further term of up to three years and no more.
+By exception, this can be renewable for a further term of up to three years and no more.
 A committee member who is subsequently appointed as Chair of the committee will not have counted against their term of office as Chair any period of service as member of the committee.

-6. Appointed members are appointed by the Vice President, Clinical Radiology in consultation with the Chair of the committee.
-Appointed members serve for a term of three years and may be appointed for one further term of up to three years by mutual agreement of the Chair, the Vice President, Clinical Radiology and the member.
+6. Appointed members are appointed by the Vice President, CR in consultation with the Chair of the committee.
+Appointed members serve for a term of three years and may be appointed for one further term of up to three years by mutual agreement of the Chair, the Vice President, CR and the member.

 7. Ex-officio members are: